dagraham/etm-tk/etmTk/help/OVERVIEW.md

 In all views, clicking in the details panel with an item selected will open the item for editing if it is not repeating and otherwise prompt for the instance(s) to be changed.

-In all views other than week view, pressing *Ctrl-O* will open a dialog to choose the outline depth.
+In all views other than week view, pressing *O* will open a dialog to choose the outline depth.

-In all views other than week view, pressing *Ctrl-L* will toggle the display of a column displaying item *labels* where, for example, an item with @a, @d and @u fields would have the label "adu".
+In all views other than week view, pressing *L* will toggle the display of a column displaying item *labels* where, for example, an item with @a, @d and @u fields would have the label "adu".

+In all views other than week view

+- if an item is selected:

+    - pressing *Shift-H* will show a history of changes for the file containing the selected item, first prompting for the number of changes.

+    - pressing *Shift-X* will export the selected item in iCal format.

+- if an item is not selected:

+    - pressing *Shift-H* will show a history of changes for all files, first prompting for the number of changes.

+    - pressing *Shift-X* will export all items in active calendars in iCal format.

 ### Agenda View